psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 - relevant context can be identified and structured
 - context can be stored in an external, version-controlled form
 - authorized users or systems can provide relevant context to an AI workflow
 - continuity depends on the quality, accuracy, and maintenance of that context
 - identity and authorization are separate concerns
 - human oversight remains necessary for sensitive or consequential decisions
 - missing, conflicting, outdated, or unverified context can occur
 - further technical, security, privacy, governance, and operational review would be required before any real-world evaluation

 ### Conceptual Status

 This section defines the intended scope and boundaries of the concept.

 It does not establish that the described architecture has been implemented, deployed, certified, or operationally validated.

 ---

+## Core Architectural Principles

+The High-Security Facility Concept is organized around the following conceptual architectural principles.

+These principles describe intended properties of the concept.
+They do not represent implemented controls, deployed systems, certifications, or operational validation.

+### Identity Continuity

+The concept treats identity, role, and collaboration context as relevant to continuity across sessions and changing technical environments.

+Identity continuity does not replace identity verification or authorization.
+A remembered or inferred identity must not automatically be treated as verified authority.

+### Structured Context Preservation

+Relevant project and operational context should be organized in a structured form rather than remaining dependent on one conversation, one session, or one system instance.

+The purpose is to make relevant context easier to preserve, review, update, and reintroduce when continuity is required.

+### State Reconstruction

+The concept should support the reconstruction of relevant context and project state when a new session, system, or authorized participant needs to continue the work.

+Reconstruction should distinguish between known, missing, outdated, conflicting, inferred, and unverified information.

+### Trust-Boundary Enforcement

+Access to information, tools, systems, and decisions should be governed by explicit trust boundaries and authorization conditions.

+The existence of context does not by itself authorize access or action.
+Information crossing a trust boundary should be subject to appropriate verification, restriction, and traceability.

+### Controlled Degradation

+The concept should account for reduced connectivity, missing context, identity uncertainty, partial system failure, and limited human availability.

+A degraded state should be visible and handled deliberately rather than silently treated as normal operation.

+### Human Oversight

+Human responsibility, review, intervention, and decision authority should remain clearly defined.

+AI assistance may support analysis, continuity, and recommendations, but it does not independently replace human authority for sensitive or consequential decisions.

+### Auditability and Traceability

+Relevant context changes, decisions, assumptions, access events, and transitions should be capable of being recorded and reviewed.

+Traceability should support understanding of what changed, when it changed, which context was used, and which human or system was responsible for the relevant decision.

+### Separation of Context and Execution

+Stored project context should be distinguishable from active execution, external actions, and operational system state.

+The existence of stored context or an AI-generated recommendation does not by itself authorize an external action.

+### Explicit Uncertainty

+Missing, outdated, conflicting, or unverified information should be identified as uncertainty rather than silently treated as fact.

+The concept should make uncertainty visible where it may affect continuity, trust, safety, or decision-making.

+### Versioned Continuity

+Changes to context, assumptions, architectural decisions, and documentation should be version-controlled where possible.

+Versioning supports review, comparison, recovery, and understanding of how the concept changes over time.

+### Principle Consistency

+Future documents related to the High-Security Facility Concept should be reviewed against these principles.

+The principles should remain consistent with:

+- the defined scope and non-scope
+- the documented assumptions
+- the failure and degradation scenarios
+- human oversight and decision authority
+- the conceptual status of the project

+---

 ## The Original Problem

 The project developed over multiple AI sessions and gradually became more complex.

 The same context repeatedly had to be restored: